-A house sold at auction can be offered “with reserve,” or “absolute” (no reserve).
+Once you have chosen a qualified auctioneer, your next step is to decide whether to set a reserve price.
+A house sold at auction can be offered “with reserve” or “absolute” (no reserve).
 A reserve is the lowest bid that a seller is willing to accept for the property and is established with the auction company in advance.

 Pros and Cons of Selling a House at Auction

 - You enjoy a SIMPLE SALES PROCESS that requires no negotiating on your end.

 - The buyer pays all the real estate commissions (and a non-refundable deposit!).

 - The auction deadline creates buyer urgency.